-The education officers and social workers would use this research findings as a tool to sensitize and advise other education stakeholders about children with visual impairment.
+The education officers and social workers will use this research findings as a tool to sensitize and advise other education stakeholders about children with visual impairment.

-The findings may enable the ministry of education and sports to gain insight of what learners with visual impairment and their teachers undergo in an inclusive setting and therefore provide appropriate adjustments to streamline the inclusive programme.
+The findings may enable the ministry of education and sports to gain insight of what learners with visual impairment and their teachers undergo in an inclusive setting and therefore provide appropriate adjustments to streamline the inclusive program.

-The national curriculum developers and national examination board would review and appropriately make adjustments to cater for the needs of learners with special needs as suggested in the finding of this research study.
-The national examination board in particular would help prepare appropriate guidelines on the timing and invigilation of candidates with visual impairment.
+The national curriculum developers and national examination council would review and appropriately make adjustments to cater for the needs of learners with special needs as suggested in the findings of this research study.
+The national examination council in particular would help prepare appropriate guidelines on the timing and invigilation of candidate with visual impairment.